 It seems clear that under any social system it will be necessary to impose at least minimal constraints on social activity until and unless we can evolve to a level where all cooperation is spontaneous and voluntary.
-Personally, I am on the side of keeping those constraints, in their overall effect on personal freedoms, as minimal as possible.
+Ideally, those constraints, in their overall effect on personal freedoms, will be as minimal as possible.

-Although I agree that taxation in some sense modifies individual behavior and freedom, I don’t think its freedom-reducing effects should be overstated.
+Although, in some sense, taxation does modify individual behavior and freedom, its freedom-reducing effects should not be overstated.
 In our present system, capitalism, there are many other institutions that impinge on personal freedoms to a much greater extent.
 At its core, the system is based on capital (and its flip side, wage labor).
 This social relation relies on the existence of a large class of people who, not owning means of production, are compelled to sell their labor power to capitalists.
 There is a compulsion in this relation for the majority who must sell their labor power.
 For example, when peasant farmers in developing countries are expelled from land and coerced into the capitalist ‘free’ labor exchange, they suffer a significant loss of personal freedom.
 But there is compulsion even for the owners of the means of production – the capitalists.
 They are compelled to exploit workers (in Marx’s technical sense of maximizing the rate of surplus value) to the full extent permitted under the law.
 If there were no child labor laws, for example, capitalists would have no choice (if they are to remain as capitalists) but to hire child labor.
 We know this from history and the experiences of some developing countries today.
 The introduction of child labor laws was in one sense a restriction on the freedom of capitalists, but it also gave them more freedom in another sense: they were now free to behave more humanely and yet remain capitalists.
-In my view, taxation has much less impact on personal freedom than the social relation capital.
+Taxation has much less impact on personal freedom than the social relation capital.

 Another consideration is that taxation under capitalism is modifying a distribution of income and wealth that is not just some unbiased outcome of nature.
 The determination of personal incomes, as well as profit, rent and interest incomes, is fundamentally social.
 It is social because it is grounded in a social relation (capital), because it derives from historically shaped and enforced property rights, because it is determined through socially constructed activities (including the marketplace), because competition is delimited by a social (legal, regulatory) framework, and because the determination of income is socially contestable.
 The determination of wage and salary incomes, for instance, reflects the relative power of counteracting social classes.
 There is no single technically or naturally determined pay level for each job.
 The marginal-productivity theory of wages died in the capital debates, but even if that theory were valid, all it would mean is that wage and salary incomes reflected marginal productivities that alter with every alteration in technology and demand.
 A market distribution of income does not seem to be grounded in anything more obviously rational or just than some other – democratically determined – redistribution of that market income, and the implications for personal freedom are not obvious.
 To the extent that a person is free to choose one job over another, s/he is equally free to alter that choice, taking into account the legislative and taxation environment that delimits productive activity and market competition.
 To the extent that relative prices of goods and services are altered by taxation, there is an impact on consumer choice, but by the same token, the determination of prices is impervious to externalities and social justice, and the result of a social process that is not obviously more grounded in justice and rationality than a democratically determined alteration of those relative prices.